Kinoma/SourceDocumentation/kinoma_documentation_template.md

 >A _host object_ is a special kind of object with data that can be directly accessed only in C.

 ####Bold (**)
-Use double asterisks for bold—for example, when referring to a user interface element as in “Press **Menu**.”
+Use double asterisks for bold—for example, when referring to a user interface element as in "Press **Menu**."

 ####Escape Character (\\)
 To prevent Markdown from processing a character as a command, precede it with backslash (as done in the heading above).